-In first quarter 2015, we entered into new agreements with several pipeline companies and end users to deliver natural gas volumes from our production.
-The new agreements are to deliver from 1,000 Mmbtu per day to 40,000 Mmbtu per day of natural gas and the commitments are between two and five years and are expected to begin in second quarter 2015.
+In first six months 2015, we entered into new agreements with several pipeline companies and end users to deliver natural gas volumes from our production.
+The new agreements are to deliver from 1,000 Mmbtu per day to 40,000 Mmbtu per day of natural gas and the commitments are between two and five years and began as early as second quarter 2015.